8 Science-backed ways to boost testosterone

 Raena

-Testosterone is a hormone found in both males and females that support reproductive health, sexual health, and general well-being.
+Testosterone is a hormone found in both males and females that supports reproductive health, sexual health, and general well-being.

 Symptoms of inadequate testosterone in men: